socialpoint-labs/bsk/throttler/README.md

 # package throttler

-`package throttler` provides utilities to limit the execution of a set of actions
+`package throttler` provides utilities to limit the execution of a set of actions.

-A Typical scenario to use a throttler would be when we want to execute a large amount of actions against a remote service, but we don't want to cause a stampede.
+A typical scenario to use a throttler is when we want to execute a large amount of actions against a remote service, but we don't want to cause a stampede.

 The throttler is configured based on 2 parameters, an amount `n` of actions to be executed, and a time lapse `t`.
 The